 We are lucky enough to have Exmoor National Park in Somerset.

-The bees are taken there on holiday for about 4 weeks at the end of the summer, to forage on the heather which flowers in August and September.
+The bees spend about 4 weeks at the end of the summer foraging on the ling heather which flowers in August and September, much later than the bell heather.

 The result is an amazing, rich (and rare) honey.
 It tends to be thixotropic (jelly like) and doesn't easily crystallise.